holonkai/MinamotoNomadYorimasa-bot/README.md

 # MinamotoNomadYorimasa-ai
-bot to help sort through elden ring hacks, data sourced from the big R-E-D-D-I-T
+bot to help pull up elden ring hacks, data sourced from the big R-E-D-D-I-T

 using reddit app dev